-Whether you’re grilling for a group or simply soaking up some sunshine while sipping white wine, Winery Manager Rick DeBlasio shared some basic tips on serving and appreciating wine outdoors in spring:
+Whether you’re grilling for a group or simply soaking up some sunshine while sipping white wine, Winery Tours Supervisor Spencer Knight shared some basic tips on serving and appreciating wine outdoors in spring:

 Biltmore’s beautiful gardens and natural settings have distinct “personalities” that we’ve playfully paired with our wines (with bonus food suggestions from our winemakers).
-This spring, we encourage you to pack a picnic and get to know our white wines in the great outdoors.
+This spring, we encourage you to get to know our white wines in the great outdoors.
 Choose the one that best suits your mood, or try them all!

 Temple of Diana

-This elegant site overlooking Biltmore House offers a classic setting to uncork any of our outstanding sparkling wines.
-Winemaker’s suggestion: sweeten the occasion with Pas de Deux sparkling and fresh fruit, chocolate covered strawberries, or cheesecake
+This elegant site overlooking Biltmore House offers a classic setting that calls to mind any of our outstanding sparkling wines.
+Winemaker’s suggestion: sweeten a special occasion with Pas de Deux sparkling and fresh fruit, chocolate covered strawberries, or cheesecake.

 A natural setting that’s easily overlooked, this garden is like Biltmore Sauvignon Blanc, which is less well-known than other sweeter white wines.
-Winemaker’s suggestion: a simple snack of fresh goat cheese on pita wedges is all you need to complement our Sauvignon Blanc in the Spring Garden
+Winemaker’s suggestion: a light snack of fresh goat cheese on pita wedges is all you need to complement our Sauvignon Blanc.

 The informal feel and bright colors of the Azalea Garden make it a natural match for our seasonal spring release wine.
 Winemaker’s suggestion: pick up a sweet-and-sour deli dish to-go and enjoy the surprising complement of flavors with this light-hearted and lightly sweet wine.Return to Blog